I. General Policy

 v.
 Failure to comply with federal rules or University or sponsor policies or procedures may result in suspension or termination of PI/PD status.

-In all other cases where exceptions to be a PI/PD are requested, the academic/administrative unit leader should make the request before the proposal is submitted for review, as approval rests with the Vice President for Research.
+In all other cases where exceptions to be a PI/PD are requested, the academic/administrative unit leader should make the request before the proposal is submitted for review, as approval rests with the Executive Vice President for Research.
 The appropriate mechanism is the PI Eligibility Form.

 B. Proposal Preparation